 The quality indicator is the number and proportion of care recipients who rated their consumer experience as 'Good' or 'Excellent'.
-Unlike other quality indicators, higher proportion represents better performance.

 Quality Indicator 11: Quality of life

 The quality of life indicator captures the care recipient's perception of their position in life taking into consideration their environment, goals, expectations, standards, and concerns.
 Assessment examines independence, mobility, pain management, emotional wellbeing, social relationships, and leisure activities / hobbies.